Howell E. Jackson: Personal life

 Jackson married Sophie Malloy, a Memphis banker's daughter, in 1859.
 They had six children (two of whom died during infancy) before her death in 1873.
 He then married Mary Harding, the daughter of influential Tennessee resident W. G. Harding, the following year.
 Jackson's brother William Hicks Jackson, who had been a brigadier general in the Confederate States Army during the Civil War, was married to another of Harding's daughters.
 When Harding died in 1886, the two Jackson brothers and their wives inherited the Belle Meade Plantation, where thoroughbred horses were raised.
 Howell's role was minimal, and he sold his stake in the horses to his brother in 1890.
 His thousand acres of property at West Meade (another part of Harding's estate) contained his home, which was considered among the finest in the state.
-Jackson had three children with his second wife.
+Jackson had three children with his second wife, including William H. Jackson, who also became a United States federal judge.

 He was a devout Christian, serving as an elder of the First Presbyterian Church of Nashville.
 His hobbies included hunting foxes and watching horse races.